sammaritan12/FIT3162-NLP/README.md

 I'm a Final Year Get Me Out of Here

 # TO INSTALL

-## NLTK
-pip install -U nltk numpy

-## SCI-KIT LEARN
+## SCI-KIT LEARN and NLTK
-pip install -U numpy scipy scikit-learn
+pip install -U numpy scipy scikit-learn nltk

 # TO TEST
 Go to Python interpreter and type: